bernhard-42/jupyter-cadquery/README.md

 ### Key features:

-- Works in Jupyter Notebooks and Jupyter Lab
 - Support for *CadQuery* and *PythonOCC* shapes
 - Switch between Orthographic and Perspective view
 - Auto display of *CadQuery* shapes